miqqie/pp_skillmap_portal/intro_to_javascript.md

 // New way (template literal — clear and clean) const html = `<div class='${myClass}'>${myText}</div>`;
 ```

+> **What this shows:** Both lines produce the same result — an HTML string with a dynamic class and text.
+But the template literal is far easier to read and write, especially as the string gets longer or more variables are involved. `${}` is a placeholder: whatever JavaScript expression you put inside gets evaluated and inserted at that exact spot in the string.

+Template literals are especially useful for building HTML dynamically, since HTML strings are often long and contain many variables.

+---

 ### From the Portal: Building the Skill Search URL